fire/bmesh-encoding/EXT_bmesh_encoding/README.md

 What makes BMesh so powerful is its ability to represent complex, **non-manifold** geometry.
 Unlike mesh formats that limit an edge to connecting only two faces, BMesh uses a system of **radial loops** (`radial_next` and `radial_prev` pointers).
 This is like a book spine that can connect every single page, not just the two covers.

 `EXT_bmesh_encoding` allows for the preservation of models where multiple faces meet at a single edge, ensuring the artist's intent is maintained.

+### Subdivision Surface Support

+Building on the minimal OpenSubdiv requirements, EXT_bmesh_encoding integrates subdivision surface data directly into the BMesh structure using attributes:

+- **Edge Creases**: Stored as `CREASE` attribute on edges (f32 sharpness value per edge)
+- **Vertex Creases**: Stored as `CREASE` attribute on vertices (f32 sharpness value per vertex)
+- **Holes**: Stored as `HOLES` attribute on faces (u8 flag, 1=holes, 0=regular faces)
+- **Face Topology**: Complete face connectivity preserved in BMesh structure

+This approach follows BMesh philosophy by storing subdivision data as attributes on topological elements, enabling direct compatibility with OpenSubdiv and other subdivision surface implementations while maintaining clean integration with the mesh topology.

 ## Key Features